-Volleyball 50% of the total matches.
+Volleyball 50% of the total matches and 50 % of

-Wrestling Total of 9 points.
+Wrestling Total of 9 points and 50 % of practices

 A Participation Certificate will be awarded to any Junior or Senior who meets the first 3 requirements but does not meet the letter earning requirements.
 Junior Varsity Awards will be given to all members of Junior Varsity teams.
 Freshmen and sophomores on Varsity teams that do not offer a JV level and meet the first 3 requirements, will be awarded a JV letter.
 Only one Chenille Varsity and Junior Varsity letter will be awarded to athletes during their high school athletic career.
 When letters are renewed or additional letters are earned, certificates and metal inserts will be awarded.